DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Modify Recurrence day
+## Modify day of Recurrence

-To modify the recurrence day, simply make a Put as the example.
+To modify the day of recurrence, just do a Put as the example.

-<aside class="notice"><strong>Rule:</strong> If the new informed day is after the current day, we will update the recurrence day with effect on the next recurrence Ex.: Today is day 5 and the next recurrence is on 05/25.
-When I upgrade to day 10, the next recurrence date will be 05/10.
-If the new reported day is before the current day, we will update the recurrence day, but this will only take effect after the next recurrence is successfully performed.
-Ex.: Today is day 5 and the next recurrence is on 05/25.
-When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it runs, the next recurrence will be scheduled for 06/03.
-If the new reported day is before the current day, but the next recurrence is in another month, we will update the recurrence day with effect on the next recurrence.
-Ex.: Today is day 5, and the next recurrence is 09/25.
+<aside class="notice"><strong>Rule:</strong> If the new day informed is after the current day, we will update the recurrence day with effect on the next recurrence.
+E.g.: Today is day 5, and the next recurrence is day 05/25.
+When I upgrade to day 10, the date of the next recurrence will be day 05/10.
+If the new day reported is before the current day, we will update the recurrence day, but this will only take effect after the next recurrence is successfully performed.
+E.g.: Today is day 5, and the next recurrence is day 05/25.
+When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it performs, the next one will be scheduled for day 06/03.
+If the new informed day is before the current day, but the next recurrence is in another month, we will update the recurrence day with effect on the next recurrence.
+E.g.: Today is day 5, and the next recurrence is day 09/25.
 When I upgrade to day 3, the next recurrence date will be 09/03</aside>

 ### Request